-- 20.02 Regular employees shall be granted up to three (3) days unpaid leave upon written notification, on a Simpe 'Q' Leave Request form, in the event of the death of any extended family of the employee, not specifically mentioned in 20.01. - 20.03 An additional two (2) consecutive work days without pay may be granted to employees who are required to travel in order to attend the funeral.
+- 20.02 Regular employees shall be granted up to three (3) days unpaid leave upon written notification, on a Select Senior Services Ltd. Leave Request form, in the event of the death of any extended family of the employee, not specifically mentioned in 20.01. - 20.03 Unpaid leave will be granted in the absence of a completed Select Senior Services Ltd. Leave Request form. - 20.04 An additional two (2) consecutive work days without pay may be granted to employees who are required to travel in order to attend the funeral.
 Paid leave credits may be used by an employee for travel to attend the funeral.

-20.04 Compassionate Care Leave
+20.05 Compassionate Care Leave

-Regular employees shall be granted compassionate care leave in accordance with the Employment Standards Act.
+Regular employees shall be granted compassionate care leave in accordance with section the Employment Standards Act.